Comair Flight 3272

-Comair Flight 3272 was a Comair flight from Cincinnati to Detroit on Thursday, January 9, 1997.
-While on approach for landing, the Embraer EMB 120 Brasilia aircraft crashed nose-down 18 mi southwest of Detroit Metropolitan Wayne County Airport at 15:54 EST. All 29 aboard, 26 passengers and three crew members, were killed.
+Comair Flight 3272 was a scheduled domestic passenger flight operated by Comair from Cincinnati International Airport in Kentucky to Detroit Metropolitan Airport in Michigan.
+On January 9, 1997, at 15:54 EST, while on approach for landing, the Embraer EMB 120 Brasilia aircraft crashed nose-down 18 mi southwest of Detroit Metropolitan Wayne County Airport, killing all 29 people on board.

 The cause of the crash was determined to be inadequate and out of date flight crew procedures for icing conditions.
 Some of these originated with the Federal Aviation Administration's failure to specify suitable minimum airspeeds for icing conditions, while some were Comair procedure manual defects, including superseded instructions on the use of de-icing boots that did not follow the aircraft manufacturer's instructions.

+Aircraft

+The aircraft involved was an Embraer 120 RT Brasilia, MSN 120257, registered as N265CA, that was manufactured by Embraer in 1991.
+The aircraft logged 12,751 airframe hours and 12,735 takeoff and landing cycles and was equipped with two Pratt & Whitney Canada PW118 turboprops.

 Passengers and crew

-There were 26 passengers on board the Embraer 120, registered as N265CA.
-There were two crew members in the cockpit and a flight attendant in the cabin.
+There were 26 passengers and three crew members on this flight.
 The captain was Dann Carlsen, age 42, who was the pilot monitoring (PM).
-He had 5,329 flight hours, including 1,097 hours on the EMB-120.
-The first officer was Kenneth Reece, age 29, who was the Pilot Flying (PF) on Flight 3272.
-Reece had 2,582 flight hours, with 1,494 of them on the EMB-120.
+Carlsen had 5,329 flight hours, including 1,097 hours on the EMB-120.
+The first officer was Kenneth Reece, age 29, who was the pilot flying (PF) on Flight 3272.
+Reece had 2,582 flight hours, with 1,494 of them on the EMB-120.One of the passengers, Maureen DeMarco, was travelling to the funeral of her brother, Brian Scully, who had been killed the previous month on the crash of Airborne Express Flight 827.